 Generally: Law and Religion UK is hosted by FatCow Webhosting; and in accessing the site users and commentators acknowledge that they are subject to FatCow’s terms & conditions.

-This blog is for information purposes only and is not meant to be as a source of legal advice – nor should it be relied upon as such.
+This blog is for information purposes only and is not meant to be as a source of legal or technical advice – nor should it be relied upon as such.

 Posting comments: In submitting a comment, a commentator: